abdullahjavaid86/cache-hit-miss/README.md

 # Cache limit

-To set cache max limit change `CACHE_MAX_KEYS` in you env.local file to your desired number, the default value is 10
+To set cache max limit change `CACHE_MAX_KEYS` in you .env.* file to your desired number, the default value is 10

 ---